 Black Dam Ponds and Crabtree Plantation

-The Black Dam and Crabtree Nature Conservation Group carries out conservation activities in Black Dam Nature Reserve and Crabtree Plantation.
-Meeting once a month on a Saturday, the group helps to improve the wildlife value and public enjoyment of the area through activities such as coppicing, pond clearance, plug planting, and path maintenance.
+The Black Dam and Crabtree Conservation Group carries out conservation activities in Black Dam Nature Reserve and Crabtree Plantation.
+The group helps to improve the wildlife value and public enjoyment of the area through activities such as coppicing, pond clearance, plug planting, and path maintenance.
 With a wealth of wildlife knowledge within the existing group, this is a great opportunity to get fit, help the local area, learn some countryside skills and discover new species that are right on our doorstep!

 For further information please contact firstname.lastname@example.org.

 Chineham Conservation Group help look after two ancient woodlands in Chineham: Great Sorrell’s Copse and Guinea Copse.
 Working with BDBC, we manage the natural habitat for the benefit of wildlife and the local community.

 - to maintain the richness of the woodland ecology by good management,

 - to share our knowledge and enjoyment of the woodlands and the natural world in general with local residents.